13 Most Popular WordPress Alternatives 2024

 3. Joomla (Open Source)

 In comparison with WordPress and Drupal, Joomla is neither here nor there.
-It brings many of the advantages of Drupal, without being too technical.
+It offers many of Drupal’s advantages without being too technical.

 Joomla is free and open source.
 It can run any website — a small store or a large government website.
 Advanced categorization of content and advanced search is possible.
 User management, user groups and contact management are features that can best even WordPress.
-Some features are inbuilt with Joomla, while you would have to add a plugin with WordPress to get the same functionality.
+Some features are built with Joomla, while you must add a plugin with WordPress to get the same functionality.
 But you must pay for most of Joomla’s themes and plugins.

 Why Choose Joomla over WordPress?

-• Built-in Multilingual Support: Joomla has a strong multilingual support system natively, allowing you to create multi-language sites without the need for additional plugins.
+- Built-in Multilingual Support: Joomla has a strong multilingual support system natively, allowing you to create multi-language sites without additional plugins.

-• eCommerce Readiness: Joomla has built-in eCommerce features and extensions that make it easier to manage and set up online stores, which can be more complex to implement in WordPress without relying on third-party plugins like WooCommerce.
+- eCommerce Readiness: Joomla has built-in eCommerce features and extensions that make managing and setting up online stores easier, which can be more complex to implement in WordPress without relying on third-party plugins like WooCommerce.

 There are many other open source website builders and we have compared and reviewed all of them.